-• Overall system response: input is passed as RC input and system tracks it as in normal operation mode.
+Overall system response: input is passed as RC input and system tracks it as in normal operation mode.
 Output should track input signal (gain is close to 0 dB, phase is close to 0 in well-tuned system).
+Using this test, you can estimate the gimbal's reaction to a control signal: frequency range, overshoot and phase delay on given frequency.

-6. Place gimbal on a steady support, power motors ON and begin test.
-Its important to not disturb the gimbal during the test, especially for open-loop modes.
+6. Place gimbal on a steady support, power motors ON and begin test. it's important to not disturb the gimbal during the test, especially for open-loop modes.
 Full test will take about 40 seconds.
 This time is enough to collect data for good averaging.
 But you can finish test at any time by pressing "CANCEL".